Gtmbro/PROJECTS/Personal Expense & Budget Tracker/README.md

 # About app
 The app 'Personal Expense and Budget Tracker' is an app which:
-- Lets you add the category, amount of the expenses and notes is you want your future self to know something after seeing it.
+- Lets you add the category, amount of the expenses and notes if you want your future self to know something after seeing it.
+- Allows you to:
-- Gives you abilities to edit value of any row/column you want.
+   - Edit value of any row/column you want.
-- Allows you to delete any category/row you want.
+   - Delete any category/row you want.
-- Enables you to delete all values of any column you want.
+   - Delete all values of any column you want.

 ## About updates
 - If the older version is limited in features, then newer version will be developed by adding new features to it.